Wallride: 1980s (popularization)

 By the mid-80s, skaters such as Natas Kaupas and the Gonz exposed the rest of the skate community to wallrides.
 Kaupas had learned to ride walls where he would throw his skateboard up against a wall and ride off it.
 He then perfected this trick by riding up the side of walls without using his hands.
-In 1984 Thrasher Magazine photographer and skating commentator Craig Stecyk took a photo of Kaupas riding off a wall which featured on the cover of Thrasher Magazine's September 1984 issue.
+In 1984, Thrasher photographer and skating commentator Craig Stecyk took a photo of Kaupas riding off a wall which featured on the cover of Thrasher's September 1984 issue.

 In the 1989 Santa Cruz Streets on Fire video, Natas Kaupas lands a frontside wallride at the beginning of his part.

 1990s (second wave)

 In the 1990 Speed Wheels video, "Risk it!", Tim Jackson skates Venice beach with unique wallride manoeuvres.

 After a lull in popularity, Rick Howard revived the wallride in 1993 at the end of his part in the Girl/Chocolate Goldfish video.
 The popularity of wallrides grew in the mid-to-late 90s, with a group of Philadelphia-based skaters bringing the trick to the unique architecture of their city.
 From Rick Oyola, to Matt Reason, to Serge Trudnowski, to Fred Gall, this group of skaters influenced Donny Barley who was in turn influencing Jamie Thomas.
 The popularity of wallrides died down again in the late 90s.